SITE: Nantucket / MA

 Nantucket / MA

-An Oika Exhibition at Maria Mitchell Association
+Oika Expedition Nantucket @ Maria Mitchell Association

 The artwork above is my visual contribution to Oika Expedition Nantucket, an Oika exhibition in collaboration with Maria Mitchell Association on Nantucket, MA from June 15-July 12 2023.
 The exhibition features a cohort of Oika creatives: Dr. Rich Blundell, Dena Haden, Dakota Clearwater Lacroix, and Robert Peters.
-Visit the exhibition website for information on events and workshops.

 About the Artwork